osaga-fu/hf5-pure-treats/README.md

-# HT F5 - Pure Treats - Delightful and Healthy Treats Application 🥐
+# HT F5 - Pure Treats App

-## Our Objective
+## 🎯 Our Objective

 At Pure Treats, we're crafting a web application that redefines the way you experience pastries.
-Our goal is to provide a personalized, worry-free, and sustainable approach to enjoying delightful treats.
+Our goal is to provide a personalized, worry-free, and sustainable approach to enjoying delightful treats. 🥐🍪🍩

 Key Features: